Tacoma Family Medicine

 - Rural family medicine fellowship and its associated OB Access Clinic, with whom the residents work as part of the obstetrics program.

 Tacoma Family Medicine emphasizes training the "full-service" family physician, who will have the skills needed to provide excellent and comprehensive primary care for underserved populations.
 This includes continued emphasis on training in the inpatient areas of internal medicine, pediatrics, and obstetrics, as well as strong ambulatory experiences, including procedural skills and behavioral medicine.
 We have developed outpatient clinics in orthopedics, gynecology, psychiatry, and procedural medicine.
-Additionally, we are committed to the development of computer skills as a necessary tool for underserved practice in the future, and utilize an electronic medical record, both in the family medicine center and in the hospital for efficiency and access.
+We have used EPICARE electronic medical records for outpatient services since 2000, and inpatient care since 2009.
+Our hospital has received the Davies Award for implementation of an EMR.

-The population of the Tacoma Family Medicine Clinic reflects that of the surrounding area of Tacoma, known as "the Hilltop", an urban underserved community; however, we care for many of the employees of the hospital, and draw from a wider geographic region as well.
-The ethnic diversity of the clinic includes about 70% Caucasian, 15% African American, 5% Hispanic, 5% Asian, with a smattering of other groups.
+The population of the Tacoma Family Medicine Clinic reflects that of the surrounding area of Tacoma, an urban underserved community; however, we care for many of the employees of the hospital, and draw from a wider geographic region as well.
+The ethnic diversity of the clinic includes about 51% Caucasian, 29% African American, 5% Hispanic, 5% Asian, with a smattering of other groups.
 We have an active obstetric population.

-Tacoma Family Medicine is one of 18 family medicine residencies affiliated with the Department of Family Medicine of the University of Washington.
-We are proud of our tradition of graduating well-prepared Family Physicians and will be celebrating our 30th. graduating class in 2009.
-We received continued full accreditation from the Residency Review Committee in 2005.
-Most of our graduates practice in the Pacific Northwest and in Alaska.
-Graduates are practicing in both rural and urban sites; the majorities are presently in communities of 25,000 or less.
-Six of our graduates are on the faculties of family medicine residency programs.
-Several of our graduates have served as missionaries and in other capacities in the third world.
+Tacoma Family Medicine is one of 18 Family Medicine residencies affiliated with the Department of Family Medicine of the University of Washington.
+We are proud of our tradition of graduating well-prepared family physicians, and celebrated our 34th graduating class in June 2014.
+We received full accreditation from the Residency Review Committee in 2010.
+Many of our graduates practice in the Pacific Northwest and Alaska.
+Graduates are practicing in both rural and urban sites; the majority are presently in communities of 25,000 or less.
+Seven of our graduates are on the faculties of Family Medicine residency programs, and several have served as missionaries and in other capacities in the third world.

 Further requests for information about the residency, the community, and the application process should be directed to: